waterbycounty

 What's happening with rivers in Atascosa County right now?

-Atascosa County's primary USGS streamgage on the Atascosa Rv is currently reading 17 cubic feet per second — 69% of the long-term mean of 24.69 cfs.
+Atascosa County's primary USGS streamgage on the Atascosa Rv has a pipeline snapshot of 17 cubic feet per second — 69% of the long-term mean of 24.69 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Atascosa County water compare to the Texas average?